How fast is 5G home internet? (& is it good enough?)

 3. Lag

-Lag is almost always the result of high latency.
-In situations where the network is congested, or signal is weak, users might still experience noticeable delays when gaming or streaming, as seen on Reddit.
+Lag is almost always the result of high latency, which occurs when data takes longer than expected to travel across the network.
+In situations where the network is congested, bandwidth is limited or signal strength is weak, users may experience noticeable delays when gaming, streaming or doing remote work.

 Ask the Expert video tutorial: How reliable is a 5G home connection?